dwave-examples/simple-ocean-programs/Exploring_Pegasus/README.md

 topology.

-To run this program, type `python clique_embedding.py N`, where N is a positive integer, will attempt to embed a clique of size N onto a full P16 (the Pegasus topology at the scale of the Advantage chip).
+To run this program, type `python clique_embedding.py N`, where N is a positive integer.
+The program will attempt to embed a clique of size N onto a full P16 (the Pegasus topology at the scale of the Advantage chip).

 For example, running `python clique_embedding.py 10` will produce the image shown below.